0xLuca/SubCommandManager/README.md

 ## Usage

-Create class named SubCommandManager.java and paste the contents from XXX.
+Create class named SubCommandManager.java and paste the content from https://github.com/luca-gg/SubCommandManager/blob/master/SubCommandManager.java.

 In your command manager check if the arguments length is > 0, then pass arguments to your SubCommandManager and have fun with the returned state.